Below you can find useful information to organize your language travel to Rome.

 The airport Rome—Fiumicino-Leonardo da Vinci (FCO) has connections to the most important international airports.
 Direct trains run to/from the main railway station (Roma Termini).
 Travel time is about 30 minutes.
 The regional train stops at the following stops: Villa Bonelli, Trastevere, Ostiense, Tuscolana and Tiburtina.
 Travel time is about 45 minutes.

 Upon arrival in Rome we recommend that you take a taxi to your accommodation.
 Taxis are easily found at the TAXI stations in front of the airport as well as the train station.
 Attention: Always use a white painted taxi as they have a meter.
 Private taxis are likely to overcharge you.
 Don’t worry if you don‘t speak any Italian!
 It is generally enough just to show the address to the driver.

 From the main railway station there are city buses and a metro which run until midnight.
 On request Scuola Leonardo da Vinci can offer you a transfer service from the airport or railway station to your accommodation.
 For this we use an independent transport company.
-A driver will wait for you with a sign with your name on at the airport exit / at the railway platform.
+A driver will wait for you with a sign with your name at the airport exit / at the railway platform.
 For one-way prices see our current price list.
-Should you require a transfer please inform us on the enrolment form or write to us at least one week before your arrival.
-We will need the exact information about your arrival; day, time, flight or train number..
+Should you require a transfer please inform us on the enrollment form or write to us at least one week before your arrival.
+We will need the exact information about your arrival; day, time, flight or train number.

 SCHOOL AND LESSONS